Coveros-GitHub-Sandbox/selenified/README.md

 ###### Custom Headers
 Custom headers can be added to web-services calls, for whatever purpose.
 They can add user-agents, custom required headers for sites, or even override the default provided headers.
+By default, all web services calls are made with `Content-Type` set to `application/json; charset=UTF-8`.
+This can be changed by overridding this header.
 Headers can be added on a per test basis, or can be added for all tests in a suite.
 Headers should be set as key-value pairs, in a HashMap.
 ```java
 Map<String, String> headers = new HashMap<>();
 headers.put("X-Atlassian-Token", "no-check");